UPDATED: May 10, 2020

-All of these exercises can be done at home if you have the right equipment.
+- All of these exercises can be done at home if you have the right dog fitness equipment

 Note: many of the links in this article are affiliate links.
 That means that we receive a small commission on qualifying purchases.